Venezuela kicks out head of EU delegation after new sanctions

 Venezuela in 2020 walked back a pledge to throw out the EU’s representative in the crisis-stricken OPEC nation, a move it had taken in response to a previous round of sanctions.

-Reporting by Vivian Sequera and Mayela Armas in Caracas; Writing by Luc Cohen; Editing by Chizu Nomiyama and Alistair Bell
+Reporting by Vivian Sequera and Mayela Armas in Caracas; Writing by Sarah Kinosian and Luc Cohen; Editing by Alistair Bell and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.